Enhancing Our Tree Canopy

 Project Update

-This initiative is part of our ongoing commitment to create a healthier urban environment by planting trees and fostering sustainability within our community.
+This initiative was part of our ongoing commitment to create a healthier urban environment by planting trees and fostering sustainability within our community.
 Our mini forest will provide many benefits, such as reducing the urban heat island effect, enhancing local biodiversity, improving stormwater management, mitigating flood risks, improving air quality, and elevating the physical and mental well-being of the Town of Lincoln’s residents and visitors.

 - Provides enhanced urban canopy cover in the Beamsville area, which has a lower percentage of tree cover (15.7%) compared to the Town’s overall tree coverage (21.9%)